nobias-fht/advanced-scripting/docs/course/introduction/arrays_exercises.md

 !!!Question
     Given an array consisting of the numbers between zero and ten.
-What are the second, fifth and eigth values in the array?
+What are the second, fifth and eighth values in the array?
 How would you print them?

     ```javascript title="Print values from array"
         my_array = newArray("0", "1", "2", "3", "4", "5", "6", "7", "8', "9", 10"); //(1)!